Emine Sultan (daughter of Abdulaziz): Death

 Emine Sultan died on 29 January 1920 in Istanbul, after a short illness.
-Her husband was grief-stricken and devasted and composed a marsiya (an elegiac poem) in her honour, Gülşen-i adn-i perıah etdi Emine Sultan.
+Her husband was grief-stricken and devastated and composed a marsiya (an elegiac poem) in her honour, Gülşen-i adn-i perıah etdi Emine Sultan.
 She was forty five and was buried in the mausoleum of Sultan Mahmud II, Divanyolu, Istanbul.

 Issue

 By her marriage, Emine Sultan had a daughter: